May 08, 2023

 +---------------------------------------------------------------------------+ | Grants for user_name@localhost | +---------------------------------------------------------------------------+ | GRANT USAGE ON *.* TO 'user_name'@'localhost' | | GRANT ALL PRIVILEGES ON 'database_name'.* TO 'user_name'@'localhost'. | | REVOKE ALL PRIVILEGES ON * . * FROM 'user_name'@'localhost'; |

 +---------------------------------------------------------------------------+ 3 rows in set (0.00 sec)

 In order to understand MySQL, you’ll need to know what a database is.
 It’s a virtual storage where you can save necessary data for building websites and web applications.

-Databases can store user details, such as username, password, email addresses, and any type of information that you want to keep for later use.
+MySQL database can store user account details, such as usernames, passwords, email addresses, and any type of information that you want to keep for later use.

 However, the stored data should be in some kind of order.
 That’s why we have database management systems.
 These tools are used to communicate with the database and allow developers to structure, store, dump, and modify the data.